scanov/continuous-methods-for-combinatorial-problems-in-graphs/README.md

 # continuous-methods-for-combinatorial-problems-in-graphs

-Undergraduate thesis for my computer science degree at Universidad nacional de Colombia In this monograph, we present an introduction to the use of linear and convex optimization methods to combinatorial problems in graphs, which can serve as a starting point for understanding some of the recent advancements in the area of graph theory, we begin with
+Undergraduate thesis for my computer science degree at Universidad nacional de Colombia.
+In this monograph, we present an introduction to the use of linear and convex optimization methods to combinatorial problems in graphs, which can serve as a starting point for understanding some of the recent advancements in the area of graph theory, we begin with